isomerpages/ura-lkywcp/index.md

               description:
               url: /laureates/
     - infobar:
-        title: The Prize
+        title:
-        subtitle: Established 2009
+        subtitle: Lee Kuan Yew World City Prize
-        description: The Lee Kuan Yew World City Prize is a biennial international award that recognises outstanding cities in tackling urban challenges to bring about a holistic and sustained urban transformation.
+        description: A biennial international award that recognises outstanding cities in tackling urban challenges to bring about a holistic and sustained urban transformation.
         button: Find out more
         url: /about-the-prize/
     - infopic:
         title: Post-pandemic cities — how will they shape up?